-Aqueous Film Forming Foam contains perfluorooctanoic acid and perfluorooctanesulfonic acid.
+Aqueous firefighting foam contains perfluorooctanoic acid and perfluorooctanesulfonic acid.
 These man-made chemicals, used in industry and consumer goods for over 60 years, can contaminate both soil and drinking water and have been linked to an increased risk of cancer.

-This means that perfluorinated alkylated substances chemicals, when consumed by people, are emerging contaminants that stay in the body for a very long period of time, posing a serious risk to human health.
+This means that perfluorinated alkylated substances chemicals, when consumed by people, are emerging contaminants that stay in the body for a very long period, posing a serious risk to human health.

-The International Agency for Research on Cancer (IARC) classified AFFF foam – one of the most well-documented types of perfluorinated alkylated substances chemicals – as a “possible human carcinogen” based on epidemiologic evidence of testicular and kidney cancer in people with heavy exposure to AFFF foam.
+The International Agency for Research on Cancer (IARC) classified AFFF foam – one of the most well-documented types of perfluorinated alkylated substances chemicals – as a “possible human carcinogen” based on epidemiological evidence of testicular and kidney cancer in people with heavy exposure to the firefighting foam.